 In the past I would never have dreamed of taking a pie to a festival and would have instead perused the stalls offering international cuisine.
 As I now have three children and can't afford to purchase festival food for everyone, I take a large festival pie to feed the family.
 It should do two meals if kept in a cool box.
-Something best eaten cold, like a lamb or pork-based picnic pie.
+Something best eaten cold, such as a lamb- or pork-based picnic pie.
 Grab a slice of our favourite pork pie recipes or get stuck into our ultimate pie recipe collection.

 6. Bountiful beans